MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Once the restore is complete, the results will be displayed in the Restores tab.

-Check to see if the schema you just created has disappeared.
+Make sure the schema you just created has disappeared.

 It was deleted safely, so it has been restored.